-- In this part, candidates listen to an informal conversation and answer five 3-option multiple-choice questions. - The answers for Part 3 come from both speakers. - > This task includes questions on the opinions and attitudes of the speakers.
+- This part tests understanding of detailed information. - In Part 3, candidates listen to an informal conversation and answer five 3-option multiple-choice questions. - The answers for Part 3 come from both speakers. - This task includes questions on the opinions and attitudes of the speakers.

-- Candidates should read and listen to the instructions to understand the context of the conversation. - They should listen for a first time to get the gist and choose the best option for each question. - They should then listen again and check all the answers carefully, focusing on specific information.
+- Candidates should read and listen to the instructions to understand the context of the conversation. - Candidates should listen for a first time to get the gist and choose the best option for each question. - Candidates should then listen again and check all the answers carefully, focusing on specific information.

-This part tests understanding of detailed information.

-- In this part candidates listen to five short monologues or dialogues, each with a scene setter, a question and three options. - Candidates listen to the monologue or dialogue and choose the option which best answers the question in the context of what they have heard.
+- This task calls for an understanding of the gist of a monologue or dialogue containing neutral or less formal language and may include the correct identification of attitudes, opinions and agreement.
+Candidates will need to understand the main idea, gist or topic of each recording. - In Part 4, candidates listen to five short monologues or dialogues, each with a scene setter, a question and three options. - Candidates listen to the monologue or dialogue and choose the option which best answers the question in the context of what they have heard.

-- Candidates should read the question and options for each question. - They need to listen to each recording for the gist meaning and choose the best option. - They listen for a second time to check carefully that the answer is correct. - They then repeat this for the remaining questions.
+- Candidates should read the question and options for each question. - Candidates need to listen to each recording for the gist meaning and choose the best option. - Candidates listen for a second time to check carefully that the answer is correct. - Candidates then repeat this for the remaining questions.